zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    See the extra/improper/per/atom keyword for the create_box or the read_data command to set this limit larger

-*Substitution for illegal variable*
-   Input script line contained a variable that could not be substituted for.

 *Support for writing images in JPEG format not included* LAMMPS was not built with the -DLAMMPS_JPEG switch in the Makefile.